How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Step 2.
 Create a GA4 Property to Work Alongside Your Existing UA Property

-The next step is to finish setting up the Google Analytics 4 Property that will collect data alongside your existing Universal Analytics property.
+The next step is setting up the Google Analytics 4 Property that will collect data alongside your existing Universal Analytics property.
 (If Google Analytics hasn’t already automatically created one for you, you can set it up from scratch here.)

 In your Google Analytics account, click on the Complete GA4 Setup button on the top right: